adimalla/Light-weight-wireless-protocol/README.md

 #### (Updating docs) Light weight wireless messaging protocol for low power sensor networks based on slotted aloha access method.

 **_Copyright (c) Aditya Mall, 2020_**
-###### Please take Prior Persmisson from Dr Jason.Losh and respective ownwers if you wish to use it in your Academic Project at The University of Texas at Arlington
+###### Please take Prior Persmisson from Dr Jason.Losh and respective owners if you wish to use it in your Academic Project at The University of Texas at Arlington.

 ## Info
 This is a custom low bandwidth, low overhead light weight wireless protocol developed as a part of EE6314 project course work.